 With under 20% of state spending, Catalan enterprise still accounts for nearly 22% of companies responsible for innovation with the figure even higher among SMEs.
 Special focus is above all on the pharma industry, biotech, biomedicine, medical technologies, ICTs, multimedia and audio-visual sectors.

 Tap into prestigious science parks and cutting edge scientific facilities

-Catalonia has a number of leading science parks linked to prestigious universities and medical facilities, such as: Barcelona Science Park (BSP), Barcelona Biomedical Research Park (BBRP), UAB Science and Technology Park (BIOCAMPUS), and August Pi i Sunyer Institute for Biomedical Research (IDIBAPS).
+Catalonia has a number of leading science parks linked to prestigious universities and medical facilities, such as: Barcelona Science Park (PCB), Barcelona Biomedical Research Park (BBRP), UAB Research Park (PRUAB), and August Pi i Sunyer Institute for Biomedical Research (IDIBAPS).

 BarcelonaTech is a Catalan University specialised in the fields of architecture, science and engineering.
 Committed to excellence and well connected to the productive sector, Barcelona Tech, as well as the rest of Catalan universities, is a driver of economic and social change.